dwou/Input-Overlay-T7-themes/README.md

 ## qwerty4 preset

-screenshot at 90% opacity in OBS
+screenshot at 90% opacity in OBS. qwerty5 preset is higher quality but the buttons are comparatively smaller.
+The fix for this is to use two instances of input-overlay running at once, one for arrows (implemented) and one for buttons (unimplemented but easy fix).
 ![output](https://github.com/dwou/Input-Overlay-for-Tekken-7/assets/111612803/76c9f389-3925-44ab-9846-1ed87cbfacd4)

 preview video